 The Manatee Pass Gates project is located in southeast Florida at selected Okeechobee Waterway and C&SF Project navigation locks and water control structures.
-These locks and water control structures are located in areas that are within West Indian Manatee (a federallylisted endangered species) habitat.
-The Manatee Pass Gates use a set of acoustic transmitters and receivers to prevent the gates from closing and harming these protected animals.
-FY 2015 funding would be used for maintenance of these structures.
+These locks and water control structures are located in areas that are within West Indian Manatee (a federally-listed endangered species) habitat.
+The Manatee Pass Gates, which are federally operated and maintained, use a set of acoustic transmitters and receivers to prevent the gates from closing and harming these protected animals.
+FY 2016 funding would be used for maintenance of these structures.